After Months Of Talks, Italy Has A New Coalition Government

 "In a conference earlier on Thursday, the president of the European Commission, Jean-Claude Juncker, was reported saying that Italians had to work more and fight corruption to improve the situation in the country's impoverished south.

 ...
-League leader Matteo Salvini called Juncker's remarks "shameful and racist."
+[Salvini] called Juncker's remarks "shameful and racist."

 'The new government will make sure that the rights and the dignity of 60 million Italians will be respected,' Salvini said in a statement, adding that 'Italians expect from Europe cooperation and not insults.'"